apache/parquet-java/parquet-benchmarks/README.md

 mvn --projects parquet-benchmarks -amd -DskipTests -Denforcer.skip=true clean package
 ```

-Then, you can run all the benchmarks with the following command (use parquetVersion=vN to specify
+Then, you can run all the benchmarks with the following commands (use parquetVersion=vN to specify
 the parquet file format version)

 ```